Amir Parvin Hosseini

-Amir Parvin Hosseini is a global film and television producer and industry executive known for developing and executing international co-productions across four continents.
+Amir Parvin Hosseini is an Iranian film and television producer and industry executive known for developing and executing international co-productions across four continents.
 His most notable work includes the Iran–Brazil co-production I Am Not Salvador (2016), produced under his leadership and screened in multiple markets including Canada, Germany, and Turkey.
 He has also received recognition at international film festivals and awards ceremonies.

 Career

 Amir Parvin Hosseini is a film and television producer and executive known for developing and managing international co-productions.
 His work includes projects filmed across South America, Asia, and Europe, with collaborations in countries such as Brazil, China, Afghanistan, the United Arab Emirates, Lebanon, France, Germany, and Turkey.

 He produced some of Iran’s most commercially successful films, including I Am Not Salvador (2016), an Iran–Brazil co-production shot on location in South America.
 His films have been released in international markets, including theatrical runs in Canada and Germany.

 In addition to production, Hosseini has held leadership roles within the Iranian film industry, serving as chairman of the board for the Association of Iranian Filmmaking Organizations.